 - Payday loan payment and interest holidays.
 As with car finance above, payday loans payment holidays will come to an end for everyone on 31 October.
-Uniquely, those struggling due to the financial impact of coronavirus can get a one-month payment and interest holiday, which frankly is a no-brainer.
+Uniquely, those struggling due to the financial impact of coronavirus can apply for a one-month payment and interest holiday before then, which frankly is a no-brainer.

 But unlike other products, if you're already on a payment holiday, you won't be able to ask to extend it.
 Instead, the lender may offer help in a different way.
 For example, the lender can accept token payments, agree a repayment plan, or reduce or waive interest while the customer repays.

 - Home and car insurance monthly payments If you pay car or home insurance monthly, it's actually a loan – they loan you the annual cost of the insurance and charge you interest on top (far best to avoid doing this if you can).

 If you're still struggling to pay monthly premiums, the insurer should look at offering a payment holiday or at least other help or forbearance.
 The date to apply for this help is, you’ve guessed it, 31 October 2020.
 They should also reassess the level of cover you need and remove unneeded extras to bring the premium down.

 - Individual voluntary arrangement payment holidays due to end April 2021.
 This isn't imposed by the FCA – instead it's down to the Insolvency Service.
 If you've an individual voluntary arrangement (IVA) – which is a debt management solution – previously you had until 20 October 2020 to ask your supervisor directly to approve up to an extra three months of payment breaks.
 (Usually, your supervisor needs to ask your creditors first, which can be a slow process, and normally you can take up to nine months during the term of the IVA.)
 This has now been extended until 20 April 2021.
 [Nothing has changed here.]